Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 How to fight on your own?

-In many ways, the diet of a woman after childbirth is determined by breastfeeding.
+In many ways, a woman’s diet after childbirth is determined by breastfeeding.
 Whatever a woman eats, everything goes into breast milk.
-Moms exclude such necessary fiber from the menu at this time, because they are afraid of bloating in the baby.
-And constipation is aggravated, even more injure the rectal mucosa and hemorrhoids.
-Vegetables with coarse fiber (cabbage, radish, radish) really provoke gas formation.
-Here, bran will come to the rescue, which cleanse the intestines, stimulate its work and do not harm the child.
-But gradually you need to enrich the diet with vegetables and fruits, lean meat, dairy products.
-It is very important to drink plenty of water - at least 1.5 - 2 liters daily.
+Mothers exclude fiber from the menu, which is so necessary at this time, because they are afraid of bloating in the baby.
+And constipation gets worse, further damaging the rectal mucosa and hemorrhoids.
+Vegetables with coarse fiber (cabbage, radishes, radishes) actually provoke gas formation.
+Here bran will come to the rescue, as it cleanses the intestines, stimulates its functioning and does not harm the child.
+But gradually you need to enrich your diet with vegetables and fruits, lean meat, and dairy products.
+It is very important to drink a lot of water - at least 1.5 - 2 liters daily.

-The list of prohibited foods includes alcohol, fatty, smoked, pickled and salty foods that irritate the rectal mucosa, aggravating inflammation.
-Sweets create a favorable environment for the reproduction of bacteria, so their number decreases.
+The list of prohibited foods includes alcohol, fatty, smoked, pickled and salty foods, which irritate the rectal mucosa, aggravating inflammation.
+Sweets create a favorable environment for the growth of bacteria, so their number decreases.

-In no case should you get involved in a strict diet.
-After childbirth, the body is already exhausted, plus feeding the baby.
+Under no circumstances should you indulge in a strict diet.
+After childbirth, the body is already exhausted plus feeding the child.
 Proper nutrition with reasonable restrictions is the most suitable way to normalize digestion.

 Sport

-Nothing helps to normalize digestion like sports.
-Already after a week of classes, a positive result is felt.
-A simple walk won't make a difference.
-It is necessary to perform special exercises that improve blood circulation in the pelvic organs.
+Nothing helps normalize digestion like exercise.
+After just a week of training, a positive result is felt.
+An ordinary walk is unlikely to change anything.
+You need to perform special exercises that improve blood circulation in the pelvic organs.
 These are squats and leg swings.
-Just 20-30 minutes a day will bring you back to your pre-partum weight and relieve constipation.
+Just 20-30 minutes a day will bring you closer to the weight you had before giving birth and relieve constipation.

 Hygiene

 It is better to wash with warm, but not hot water.
-Bath and sauna with an exacerbated form of hemorrhoids are prohibited.
+Baths and saunas are prohibited for acute hemorrhoids.

-Homemade recipes, which are based only on natural ingredients, carefully restore a woman's health after childbirth.
-But here, too, you need to be careful and very selective about the choice of ingredients - the body can respond to some of them with allergic reactions.
-During lactation, you can safely use the following medical recipes:
+Homemade recipes, based on only natural ingredients, carefully restore a woman’s health after childbirth.
+But here, too, you need to be careful and very selective about the choice of ingredients - the body may respond to some of them with allergic reactions.
+During lactation, the following medicinal recipes can be completely safely used:

 1. Baths with chamomile.
 Brew 1 tbsp. l. chamomile flowers with a glass of boiling water, let it brew for 15 minutes and dilute with 5 liters of cool (not cold) water.
 You need to sit in this solution for 5 minutes after defecation.

 2. Warm baths.
-To prepare such baths, you can brew onion peel or oak bark.
-The components brewed with boiling water should be infused for an hour.
-Also for these purposes, chopped garlic head is used.
-Next, dilute the medicinal components with warm water and sit in the solution with the perineum for 15 minutes.
+To prepare such baths, you can brew onion peels or oak bark.
+The components brewed with boiling water should sit for an hour.
+Chopped garlic head is also used for these purposes.
+Next, dilute the medicinal ingredients with warm water and sit in the solution with your perineum for 15 minutes.

-3. Gadgets.
-Moisten a gauze napkin in a decoction of oak bark or apply sea buckthorn oil and apply to a sore spot.
+3. Lotions.
+Soak a gauze pad in a decoction of oak bark or apply sea buckthorn oil and apply to the sore spot.

 4. Potato candles.
-Potato juice effectively relieves inflammation, so you can make a candle out of it by cutting it out as thick as a finger.
-You need to enter it into the anus for several hours.
+Potato juice effectively relieves inflammation, so you can make a candle out of it by cutting it the thickness of your finger.
+You need to insert it into the anus for several hours.

 5. Ointment.
-The basis of homemade ointment is melted lard, to which a decoction of oak bark and flax flowers is added.
-Lubricate the swab with the finished ointment and insert into the anus for 4 hours.
+The basis of the homemade ointment is melted lard, to which is added a decoction of oak bark and flax flowers.
+Lubricate the swab with the prepared ointment and insert it into the anus for 4 hours.

 6. Enema.
 Cleansing enemas are effective in treating hemorrhoids.
-You can use for their holding an infusion of strawberry leaves.
+You can use an infusion of strawberry leaves to carry them out.

 Prevention

-• Special gymnastics, including squats, against lying on the couch: will help strengthen blood vessels, tone muscles and prepare a woman for childbirth.
+• Special gymnastics, including squats, versus lying on the sofa: will help strengthen blood vessels, tone muscles and prepare a woman for childbirth.

 Taking care of your health will help new mothers take better care of their baby.